 This is simply not true.

 On the contrary, if you put aside the time to execute any of the self care ideas for women outlined here, I promise that you will feel stronger.
 You will feel healthier.
 More motivated.
 Focused.
 Happier.
-Complete.
+A high-value woman.

 The end result?